Working from home with a puppy

 - Ask friends and family for support if necessary

-Working from home with a puppy – the essential guide
+How best to work from home with a puppy – the essential guide

 Working from home is more popular than ever, and while it can be easier for some, it can prove challenging for puppy owners.
 Caring for a puppy itself can often feel like a full-time job, but when you have strict deadlines to follow or important conference calls to make, balancing both can be tough.